 Designing Transformative Architecture

-The work of Studio Gang has received national and international recognition and has been published and exhibited widely, most notably at the Venice Architecture Biennale, the Museum of Modern Art (MoMA), the National Building Museum, and the Art Institute of Chicago.
-Reveal, Jeanne Gang’s first volume on the firm’s work and working process, was released from Princeton Architectural Press in 2011.
-The firm’s solo exhibition, Building: Inside Studio Gang Architects, set record attendance during its run at the Art Institute of Chicago from September 2012–February 2013.
+The Studio’s work has been published and exhibited widely, including at the Venice Architecture Biennale, the Museum of Modern Art, the National Building Museum, and the Art Institute of Chicago.
+Reveal, Studio Gang’s first volume on its work and process, was published by Princeton Architectural Press in 2011.
+That same year, the Studio self-published Reverse Effect: Renewing Chicago’s Waterways, a collaborative effort with the Natural Resources Defense Council that explores a radically greener future for the Chicago River and the Great Lakes.
+The Studio’s first solo exhibition, Building: Inside Studio Gang Architects, set record attendance during its run at the Art Institute of Chicago from September 2012 to February 2013, and was accompanied by an exhibition catalogue copublished by Yale University Press and the Art Institute of Chicago.